 Amarillo is home to many unique attractions, from the quirky to the naturally beautiful, and is a possibly underrated, but incredible, spring break destination in Texas.

 Some of the best things to do in Amarillo include visiting the Route 66 Historic District, leaving your mark at quirky Cadillac Ranch, visiting the American Quarter Horse Museum, and heading to nearby Palo Duro Canyon State Park.

 As the second-largest canyon in the USA, Palo Duro Canyon is absolutely stunning!

 And, visiting in March means that you won’t have to contend with the incredibly intense heat that the summer months bring.

 Tyler is an East Texas town that has plenty for the entire family to enjoy during their spring break in Texas.

-With incredible history, a long list of fun things to do, and excellent food, San Antonio is an amazing spring break destination in Texas
+With incredible history, a long list of fun things to do, and excellent food, San Antonio is one of the best places to go for spring break in Texas

 Take some time to learn some amazing history and walk through the pathways of many incredible people at not just the Alamo, but the other four missions along San Antonio’s Mission Trail–they make up the only UNESCO World Heritage Site in Texas!